wilkelab/Metagenomics_CAST/data/initial_metagenome_blast_search/README.md

 This directory contains the following:

-`databases` Blast databases used for the intial metagenomic search for putative CRISPR-Transposons `cas*.fasta` Representative amino acid sequences for each cas protein type/subtype `transposase.fasta` Representative amino acid sequences for all available transposases, including the heteromeric Tn7 transposase proteins TnsA and TnsB
+`databases/` Blast databases used for the intial metagenomic search for putative CRISPR-Transposons

+`cas*.fasta` Representative amino acid sequences for each cas protein type/subtype

+`transposase.fasta` Representative amino acid sequences for all available transposases, including the heteromeric Tn7 transposase proteins TnsA and TnsB

 `tn7-accessory.fasta` Representative amino acid sequences for Tn7 accessory proteins, i.e TnsC, TnsD/TniQ, and TnsE

 **Blast database construction**